Clinical Trial Experience

 Drug Abuse And Dependence

-AndroGel 1.62% contains testosterone, a Schedule III controlled substance as defined under the Anabolic Steroids Control Act.
+AndroGel 1.62% contains testosterone, a Schedule III controlled substance in the Controlled Substances Act.

 Anabolic steroids, such as testosterone, are abused.
 Abuse is often associated with adverse physical and psychological effects.